 Romans 12:11 Not slothful in business; fervent in spirit; serving the Lord;

-Prayer and patience can help you to overcome anger.
+Prayer and patience can help to overcome anger.
 Show great joy, be hopeful and pray instantly when you feel anger or are the victim of someone else's anger.
 Bless them who persecute you.
 That may seem hard to do but if you focus on the Lord, pray immediately and give the situation to Christ to handle, you will be focusing on Him and not on the anger of the other person.
+Pray for the Lord to bless those persons who are harassing or annoying you.
+Do not curse them.

 Romans 12:12 Rejoicing in hope; patient in tribulation; continuing instant in prayer;